one9x/blog/_posts/2025-06-22-🔧-designing-a-scalable-wordpress-shared-hosting-platform-for-1-million-sites.md

   - neon database
   - kuberenets
 ---
 Hosting a wordpress site is one of the first things many developers do.
-It feels straightforward:  either choose a wordpress hosting provider — click deploy, or: Spin up a server — install PHP, Nginx, Postgres/Mysql — Run famous 5-minute wordpress setup.
+It feels straightforward: either
+- Choose a wordpress hosting provider
+- Click deploy
+or:
+- Spin up a server
+- Install PHP, Nginx, Postgres/Mysql
+- Run famous 5-minute wordpress setup.

 It's simple, cheap, and works perfectly  —  for **one** site.
 But what if you want to host **Thousands sites**? or a million?
 Just like the hosting providers do.